 Easter is one of the biggest and most egg-citing retail holidays, and an ideal occasion to get customers engaged with your brand.

 Yet with more and more businesses vying for customers’ attention, making your holiday email marketing campaigns and Easter sale stand out can be as challenging as making your Easter eggs last the whole long weekend.
-Marketers should avoid repetitive communications and should provide customers with a convenient experience that caters to their needs, interests and eggs-pectations (that’s the last one, promise).
+Marketers should avoid repetitive communications and should provide customers with a convenient experience that caters to their needs, interests and eggs-pectations.

-If you’re stuck for inspiration on how to go about celebrating Easter with your customers, read on for 10 of our favorite Easter email marketing campaigns for retail and travel.
+If you’re stuck for inspiration on how to go about celebrating Easter with your customers, read on for 15 of our favorite Easter email marketing campaigns.